Understanding Shared Short Codes, Why They’re Being Eliminated, and What to Do About It

 Wireless carriers are enabling A2P messaging for 10 digit numbers and we will have more information soon regarding the next steps when it comes to sending out text messages via local vanity numbers – for now all of our customers have received a free toll-free vanity number to send out text messages.

 Stay Tuned for More Updates About 10DLC!

 Given that shared short codes were so important to smaller businesses, we expect that 10DLC will replace them in a timely manner.
-While there are no current announcements related to a release date for A2P messaging from major telecoms, we expect to see more updates soon – so stay tuned, and be ready to make the switch to a 10-digit number for text messaging!
+June 1, 2021 is a rumored release date for A2P messaging from major telecoms and we expect to see more updates soon – so stay tuned for news on 10DLC!